hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/103__shrImallalitAlAlitaH.md

 >    - There are karmas which may be subsidiary to a main karma which have
 >    the same result as the main result, being part of it.
 >
-> ​This is not connected to present problem.​
+> This is not connected to present problem.

 >
 >    - If the result is not found to be connected elsewhere, it is svargaH,
 >    by ekavAkyatA, since it (happiness) is desired by all.
 >
-> ​I can't understand this sentence.
+> I can't understand this sentence.
 I will prefer:
-If the result (= word reminding result) is not found​ in present vidhi-vAkya, then it is svarga(the word svarga).
+If the result (= word reminding result) is not found in present vidhi-vAkya, then it is svarga(the word svarga).

 I also don't understand why you said ekavAkyatA.